Prajwalsrinvas/Enrolled-udemy-courses-exporter/README.md

 Access token is required to get the list of enrolled courses in udemy account.

-- Login to your udemy account
+- Login to your udemy account.
-- Open console in devtools (ctrl+shift+i -> console tab)
+- Open console in devtools (ctrl+shift+i -> console tab).
-- Paste this
+- Paste this.
 ```javascript
 function getCookie(name) {
   const value = `; ${document.cookie}`;